2022 Property Assessments and Property Taxes

 What are the next steps?

-City Council will consider adoption of the City’s Financial Plan and Tax Rate bylaws.
-Once the property tax rates have been approved by Council, property tax notices will be prepared in May.
+The City is undertaking consultation on the draft 2022 budget until January 7, please visit PlaceSpeak to participate.
+City Council will consider adoption of the City’s Financial Plan and Tax Rate bylaws in May.
+Once the property tax rates have been approved by Council, property tax notices will be prepared.
 Notices will be in your mailbox after the Victoria Day long weekend in May.
 The due date is the first business day in July.

 Who do I contact if I have questions?